whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 ## Attention please
 Note that this fork is mostly for myself only (X510UA-BQ490).
 If you have similar features such as no dGPU and no KB backlight, try, but at your own risk.
 Otherwise, please go to tctien342's original master branch or hieplpvip's Zenbook repository.

-## Step to install
+## Steps to install

-1. Prepair an Mac installer in USB with Clover added (Use creationmedia method or MBR HFS Firmware Check Patch available in https://www.insanelymac.com/forum/files/file/985-catalina-mbr-hfs-firmware-check-patch/ for both Mojave and Catalina)
+1. Prepair an Mac installer in USB (Use creationmedia method or MBR HFS Firmware Check Patch available in https://www.insanelymac.com/forum/files/file/985-catalina-mbr-hfs-firmware-check-patch/ for both Mojave and Catalina)
-2. Replace EFI folder in USB EFI partition with the INCLUDED CLOVER EFI FOLDER
+2. Replace EFI folder in USB EFI partition with the EFI folder in Clover EFI
 3. Disable VT-d in BIOS and boot into USB and select MacOs installer
-4. First boot Trackpad will not work, need and mouse connect through USB, Follow mac install instruction you can find it on tonymacx86 or other hackintosh forum
+4. During the installation process, touchpad will not work.
+You need a mouse connected through USB.
+Follow mac install instruction you can find it on tonymacx86 or other hackintosh forums
     - If you have chosen to install Catalina in HFS+ file system, follow the directions given in https://www.insanelymac.com/forum/files/file/985-catalina-mbr-hfs-firmware-check-patch/.
 Updating Bluetooth kexts for DW1560 is necessary.
 Download is available at https://github.com/headkaze/OS-X-BrcmPatchRAM/releases and take a moment to read https://www.insanelymac.com/forum/topic/339175-brcmpatchram2-for-1015-catalina-broadcom-bluetooth-firmware-upload/
-5. After install success, boot into MacOS, Copy Kext In /kexts/Other -> /Library/Extension
+5. After a successful installation, boot into macOS, copy kexts In /kexts/Other -> /Library/Extension
-6. Use Kext Utility (or simply copy this line without the quotation marks: "sudo chmod -R 755 /L*/E*&&sudo chown -R 0:0 /L*/E*&&sudo kextcache -i /")to rebuild kext then reboot
+6. Use Kext Utility (or simply copy this line without the quotation marks: "sudo chmod -R 755 /L*/E*&&sudo chown -R 0:0 /L*/E*&&sudo kextcache -i /") to rebuild kext then reboot
-7. This time trackpad and audio will working normally, then you need to use Clover EFI bootloader to install clover to EFI partition
+7. This time, touchpad and audio should function correctly.
+Then you need to mount EFI and copy Clover EFI to the system EFI partition in like what you have done on USB EFI partition
-8. After install success, using Clover Configurator to mount your USB EFI partition then copy it to your System EFI.
-9. After System EFI replaced by your EFI, Using Clover Configurator to change SMBIOS, generate your serial and MBL, then you can use icloud now
+8. After System EFI replaced by your EFI, use Clover Configurator to change SMBIOS, generate your serial and MBL.
+Now you can use icloud
 - Note: installing kexts and SSDT in /additional, changing the content of config.plist, configuring the USB mapping, or enabling Sleep and Airplane fn button may be required for the following reasons:
     - You have DW1560 installed -- WIFI Replacement
     - You have DW1560 installed but Bluetooth fails upon wake from sleep -- Set Bluetooth port as internal